 For PPC, these costs include:

-When it comes to online marketing on search engines, many startups, local businesses, and big brands alike see SEO campaigns as a cheaper alternative to PPC.
-(Image: Unsplash)
+When it comes to your online presence on search engines, many startups, local businesses, and big brands alike see SEO campaigns as a cheaper alternative to PPC.

-That’s true in some ways, but making it to the top of the search engine results page (SERP) still costs you a pretty penny.
+That’s true in some ways, but working the algorithms and making it to the top of the search engine results page (SERP) still costs you a pretty penny.

 Content creation & production costs

-Content marketing is an essential component of SEO.
+Content marketing is an essential component of a solid SEO plan.

 Publishing content that educates, engages, and provides value to your target audience marketing is a great way to bring in organic traffic and build authority on search engines.

-Search Engine Journal reports that SEO content costs range from $0.02-$2.00 per word, making a 1,000-word article between $20-$2,000.
-That cost usually includes edits — but not always.
+These costs usually include edits, but not always.
 And consider that when it comes to creating content, you really do get what you pay for.

 You should expect specialized and technical content that’s fully optimized to have premium pricing.